https://croatiarevealed.com/

 Enjoy the process and every future sip of top-quality wines

 Everyone’s palate is unique, and every sip of wine can reveal a new aroma and flavor that will surprise you.
 Enjoy the process, explore different varieties, styles.
 With these first steps of tasting and recommendations for domestic varieties, your wine adventure can only grow and develop as you do, with every sip.
 This guide can help you gradually explore the diverse world of wine and discover what best suits your palate.
 The world of Croatian wines offers a wealth of options for every beginner.
 Croatia revealed has great recommendations for you.
-From fresh and fruity Graševina, subtle Pušipel to rich and aromatic Plavac Mali, special Pošip and beautifully balanced Istrian Malvasia to complex Teran.
+From fresh and fruity Graševina, subtle Pušipel to rich and aromatic Plavac Mali, special Pošip and beautifully balanced Istrian Malvazija to complex Teran.
 Each variety and region offers special experiences that allow for an easy and exciting entry into wine culture.
 Start your exploration through simpler wines, and over time you will develop your taste and discover the ones that give you the most enjoyment.

 Pairing olive oil and wine